SkyleDc/SkyleDc/README.md

 Languages I already know :
   - C/C++ basics
   - Python
-  - HTML/CSS
+  - HTML
+  - CSS basics, I do not like CSS, I'm not creative
   - Javascript
   - PHP
   - SQL
   - Unreal Engine 4 Blueprint language
   - Lua basics

-You can find me on discord : Skyle#3260
+You can find me on discord : Skyle#3343